a2liu/liu-compiler/ideas.md

 `Worker.Manager`. `Worker` is defined as `Worker.Intern | Worker.FullTime | Worker.Manager`.

-Project dependencies are in `.gone-deps`.
-Files passed to compiler run in order that they are passed; folders run `init.gme` first, then the rest is decided by import order.
+Project dependencies are in `.liu-deps`.
+Files passed to compiler run in order that they are passed; folders run `init.liu` first, then the rest is decided by import order.

 Casting an anonymous struct to a named struct type causes the type's constructor